This course includes all 10 modules of this course series and covers the following topics:

 1. Describe observation in the clinical supervision model.

-2. Become familiar with principles of qualitative research for observation.
+2. Describe principles of qualitative research for observation.

-3. Gain strategies to enhance effectiveness of observation methods.
+3. Apply strategies to enhance effectiveness of observation methods.

 Module Seven